-Judging from what we’d seen in Budapest, 1896 must have been the last time the Hungarians did any new construction there.
+Judging from what we’d seen in Budapest Hungary, 1896 must have been the last time the Hungarians did any new construction there.

 Across the street from Heroes’ Square, they erected the imposingly neoclassical Museum Of Fine Arts.
 Its prime location adjacent to the Square soon proved so popular that the museum attracted competitors including the conniving Budapest Palace Of Art with whom the Museum has a fierce rivalry to this very day — but don’t Google that “fact.”

-Hungarians don’t put much effort into naming stuff.
+Hungarians don’t put a lot of effort into naming their stuff.